GOLD | ArcSight Enterprise Security Manager

 "SIMs force you to understand what your business processes are and what your networks look like, but that in and of itself is a good thing," he says.

 When first installed, SIMs can generate a lot of security events that don't need attention, but tuning the system for a specific environment helps resolve that problem, says Dave Daniels, network security engineer at PPD, a global contract research firm serving pharmaceutical and other organizations.
-The company installed a SIM from Q1 Labs that combines SIM with anomaly-based detection
+The company installed a SIM from Q1 Labs that combines SIM with anomaly-based detection technology.

 "The more it knows about your network the better," he says.